Jeanselme/jeanselme.github.io/index.md

 --------
 # Contact
-In your interesting in working with me, send me an email at vincent.jeanselme@gmail.com
+If you are interested in working with me, send me an email at vincent.jeanselme@gmail.com